-In Houston, Texas - our home base - the classes are held in a business conference center (The Halbouty Center) - while others are held in a hotel conference room.
-The location of the teaching center is:
+In Houston, Texas - our home base - some classes are held in a business conference center (The Halbouty Center) - while others are held in a hotel conference room (The Homewood Suites by Hilton).

 5100 Westheimer Road, Suite 200

 Houston, Texas 77056

-However, it is very convenient to hotel accomodations - the center is adjacent to two hotels and across the street from three more luxury-class hotels.
+It is very convenient to hotel accomodations and is adjacent to two hotels and across the street from three more luxury-class hotels.
 Regretfully, we are unable to offer any hotel discounts.